Monkey Kingdom: Box office

 In North America, it opened simultaneously with Paul Blart: Mall Cop 2 and Unfriended on April 17, 2015, across 2,012 theaters, which is the widest release for a Disneynature film, earning $1.5 million.
 Through its opening weekend it earned $4.58 million, coming at eighth place at the box office, which is the lowest debut for a Disneynature film behind 2014's Bears ($4.78 million).

-The movie begun its international rollout on April 17 in Ecuador, the same day as the US release.
-The movie debuted in 6th place, earning $17,573 from 18 screens.
-The movie dropped in its second week to 10th place, dropping -35% and earning $11,382.
+The film begun its international rollout on April 17 in Ecuador, the same day as the US release, debuting in 6th place, earning $17,573 from 18 screens.
+The film dropped in its second week to 10th place, dropping -35% and earning $11,382.
 In its third week, the movie rose to fifth place but dropped -77% to finish with $2,644 from 13 screens.

-As of June 22, 2015, the film grossed $16,272,000.
+As of June 2015, the film grossed $16,272,000.

 Critical reception

 Monkey Kingdom received positive reviews from critics.
 On Rotten Tomatoes, the film has a rating of 93%, based on 55 reviews, with an average rating of 7.28/10.
-The site's consensus reads, "Monkey Kingdom's breathtaking footage of primates in the wild is likely to please animal lovers of all ages."
+The site's consensus reads: "Monkey Kingdom's breathtaking footage of primates in the wild is likely to please animal lovers of all ages".
 On Metacritic, the film has a score of 72 out of 100, based on 21 critics, indicating "generally favorable reviews".
 CinemaScore polls conducted during the opening weekend, cinema audiences gave Monkey Kingdom an average grade of "A−" on an A+ to F scale.